 You can’t hide out in the dark or cover your eyes with sunglasses inside.
 It may surprise you to learn that this practice can actually make you more sensitive to light over time, according to medical experts at the American Migraine Foundation.
 Keeping lights on—even at dimmer levels—is an important step to alleviating the problem.

-Fluorescent lighting has an invisible flicker and a significant amount of blue-green light—both of which can worsen photophobia and light-sensitive conditions.
-LED light bulbs, particularly with warm color tones, may be a great alternative as well as natural lighting.
+Fluorescent lighting has an invisible flicker and a significant amount of blue light—both of which can worsen photophobia and light-sensitive conditions.
+LED light bulbs, even with warmer color tones, may not be a better alternative either because of the impact they can have on light sensitivity and migraine—and the flicker associated with LEDs may be even more prominent.
+Indirect natural lighting may cause the least discomfort, but even that is probably best tolerated in small doses.

 Fully open your window blinds (or close them altogether)